PentHertz/rfswift-doc-v2/content/docs/guide/configurations.md

 In the `general` section, we have a `imagename` parameter which is the default image name of the container you want to create and run with command `run`.
 This parameters allows you to skip `-i` parameter for the command `run`.

+The `repotag` parameter allows you to chose a different default repository for Docker images.

 In the `container` section:

 * `shell`: default shell to use in the container (e.g: bash/dash/zsh);